ghc-proposals/ghc-proposals/proposals/0000-instance-apartness-guards.rst

 * Either the instance heads do not unify; or
 * If the instance heads unify, yielding a substitution, applying that substitution to the guards yields a contradiction for at least one of the instances; and
-* the "Instances inconsistent with Functional Dependencies" check is also to use the guards to validate apartness of the 'argument side' of FunDeps, see example above at 'Proposal: Instance (Apartness) Guards for Type Classes'.
+* the "Instances inconsistent with Functional Dependencies" check is also to use the guards to validate apartness of the 'argument side' of FunDeps, see example above at `Proposal: Instance (Apartness) Guards for Type Classes`_.

 Instances -- type classes or Type Families